Discrimination Under Pennsylvania Law

 This is demonstrated upon finding a prior history of similar treatment of members of the same class, or upon testimony regarding the employer's statements that a reasonable person would hold to be biased.
 Further, an employer violates the law if they terminate a person's employment or otherwise retaliate in response to a discrimination lawsuit filed against them.

-Because it involves filing a claim with specified agencies, the procedure for pursuing employment discrimination claims can be complicated.
+Because it involves filing a claim with particular agencies, the procedure for pursuing employment discrimination claims can be complicated.
 An Harrisburg, Pennsylvania attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.